importre/alfred-night-shift/readme.md

 ### Troubleshooting

-You must allow Alfred 3 to control your computer.
+You must allow Alfred 3 to control your mac.

 ![](https://cloud.githubusercontent.com/assets/1744446/21987303/583a4a7c-dc46-11e6-8523-dbd76fa4b71c.png)